Telitos/22-W2D2/tinyApp/README.md

 ## Purpose

-Allows a user to register, sign in, shorten urls the users inputs and store them in a database only available to said user.
+Allows a user to register, sign in, shorten urls the user inputs and store them in a database only available to said user.

 ## Expected Usage